AW.jpg

 From 2019 - present, Andrew has been co-organising The Shieldfield Community Cup – an annual community event that brings together a broad mix of people and organisations via the humble act of kicking a ball about.
 Volunteer ran, it is free to access and encourages participation from all regardless of age, ability, ethnicity, gender, or background.

-Andrew has been a member of the NewBridge Project Programme Committee on two ocassions, 2014-15 and 2019-21, co-curating projects such as:
+Andrew has been a member of the NewBridge Project Programme Committee on two occasions, 2014-15 and 2019-21, co-curating projects such as:

 • 37 Pieces of Flair - a group exhibition, film season, and series of related events that examined the social and cultural context of mental health diagnosis, including contributions from artist’s Graham Dolphin, and John Smith, filmmaker Roy Andersson, researcher Lynne Friedli, and writer Mark Fisher.